loxabeauty/js-assessment/README.md

 the `data` directory; you can access it at `/data/<filename>.json`.

 ### Project Submission
-Delete the node_modules directory and submit this project as a zip file via email.
+Submit your project's github link via email.